oracleimc/workshops/appdev/cloudnative/k8s/jenkinspipelines/README.md

 Fork button is on top left on each repository. _You do not require to fork this repository_
 ![](./images/github-fork1.png)

+## Workshop execution
+- If this workshop to be executed on emeaccoe tenancy, please follow the steps in the [emeaccoe guide](./emeaccoe.md)
+- If you are to execute the flows on region other than Frankfurt, please review steps in [region guide](./region.md)

 ## Steps to follow ##

 1. Creating a Kubernetes Cluster on Oracle Cloud Infrastructure